-The following employees are exempt from coverage under the CPP: (1) Employees who are teleworking from home or a location of the employee's choice that is not under the control of the District; (2) Employees who are working in or at a work location and do not have contact with any other individuals; and (3) Employees that because of their tasks, activities or work location have occupational exposure as defined by the Aerosol Transmissible Diseases ("ATD") regulation (i.e., 8 C.C.R. § 5199), and are therefore covered by that regulation.
+The following employees are exempt from coverage under the CPP: (1) Employees who are teleworking from home or an approved location that is not under the control of the District; (2) Employees who are working in or at a work location and do not have contact with any other individuals; and (3) Employees that because of their tasks, activities or work location have occupational exposure as defined by the Aerosol Transmissible Diseases ("ATD") regulation (i.e., 8 C.C.R. § 5199), and are therefore covered by that regulation.